kbeckmann/pergola_projects/README.md

 # Pergola projects

+[Pergola](https://github.com/pergola-fpga/pergola) is an ECP5 FPGA development board.

-These are my personal pergola projects.
-They are unsupported, full of bugs and probably not doing things correctly anyway.
+These are my personal projects that run on Pergola.
+They are unsupported, probably full of bugs and most likely doing some things incorrectly.

 Verilog projects are located in `verilog`.
 Change working directory to a project and type `make` to build, `make prog` to build and program.